 3. Resolve any SEO issues (Coming in the next article – too much to write in one post!)

 On-page search engine optimisation, as the name suggests occurs within the website.
 As far as SEO basics go there are a few tags within the source code of each page that need optimisation, these are as follows:

 The headline of your Google result as the screenshot below demonstrates.
 Ideally, you want to mention your targeted keyword within this tag, but try to keep it within 70 characters.
-Google will read a longer title tag but over the years they prefer a title tag that’s informative whilst being concise.
+Google will read a longer title tag, but over the years they prefer a title tag that’s informative while being concise.

 Lower down in the weighing scale but still important is getting customers to click onto your website.
 The ideal meta description is one that mentions your targeted phrase, call to actions or incentives to choose your site over the competition.
 So you can benefit from a well-written meta description that promotes your latest offers, even if you’re ranking lower than your competition.